patrickmoffitt/ESP8266-Monitor/README.md

 ### Battery voltage
 The voltage is read by `get_battery_vdc()` in `monitor_read_battery.cpp`.
-This function reads the ADC pin 30 times in three seconds and averages the results together.
-The reading fluctuates based upon WiFi activity.
+This function reads the ADC pin 30 times in one second and averages the results together.
+The readings fluctuate based upon WiFi activity.
 Polling averages away those fluctuations.

 ### MAC Address